nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * INDEX must be a positive integer 1, 2, 3, …​
 * If INDEX is non-positive or more than the number of exams in the exam list, an error message will be displayed.

-Examples:
+Example:
 `e showt 1` shows a list of all tasks linked to the first exam in the exam list.

 ## Other Features

-### Clear all lists
+### Clearing all the lists
-Clears the task, exam and module lists
+Clears the task, exam and module lists.

 Format: `clearall`
 * Clears all tasks, exams and modules currently in the respective lists.

-Examples:
+Example:
 `clearall` clears all tasks, exams and modules currently in the respective lists.

 ### Exiting the program